Together-Java/ModernJava/src/standard_input/delayed_assignment.md

 # Delayed Assignment

-When you have a loop variables declared inside of that loop cannot be seen from the outside.
+When you have variables declared inside of that loop cannot be seen from the outside.
 This poses a problem when you are asking someone a question in a loop but want their response to be visible later on in the program.